dijonmusters/sup-bank/README.md

 ## Known Issues

-There are a few high severity npm audit vulnerabilities.
+- There are a few `high severity` npm audit vulnerabilities.
 If this were a production application I would remove the packages and rewrite any required functionality.
+- There is also a weird bug in the Nav bar - only on light mode and production version - where the active link is always the root `/`.
+I have confirmed that the correct prop is making it through to the `Item` Styled Component so this would require some further investigation to solve.

 ## Author